-Training in research skills is a key element in the development of all postgraduate students.
+Training in research skills is key in the development of all postgraduate students.

-It is widely recognised that future employers, in a range of sectors, expect staff to possess a variety of generic and transferable skills.
+Employers expect staff to have a variety of generic and transferable skills.

 Postgraduate Student Credit System

-- Self-evaluate your training needs using the Training Needs Assessment (MS Word) in consultation with the Vitae Researcher Development Document (PDF).
+- Self-evaluate your training needs using the Training Needs Assessment Form (MS Word) and the Vitae Researcher Development Document (PDF).

-- Continually review your training needs with your supervisor throughout the year.
+- Review your training needs with your supervisor throughout the year.

-- When the Graduate School receives the course register from the speaker credits are applied for those students who have attended.
+- The Graduate School receives the course register from the speaker and applies the credit.

-- Please note this is a manual process and may take up to one month for credits to appear on your record.
+- This is a manual process and it may take one month for credits to appear on the PGR Progress Review System.

-- To determine if a course is non MVLS Graduate School (external) please check the Research Training Programme and Personal Development Handbook (PDF) where you will find external courses listed as 'SEOA'.
+- To determine if a course is not delivered by the MVLS Graduate School, please check the Research Training Programme Handbook (PDF)

 - Inductions for New Research Students